-Every Wednesday over lunch, Love146 staff in our U.S. office meet to discuss what’s happening in the organization and the Abolition movement.
+Every Wednesday over lunch, Love146 staff in our U.S. office meet to discuss what’s happening in the organization and the movement to end child trafficking.
 Yesterday, as usual, the 15 of us squeezed in with our sandwiches around a table that should comfortably seat six.
 Then something unusual happened: Love146’s co-founders, Rob, Lamont, and Desirea, began sharing about “the early days.”

 I know about the vast work of Love146 today; that we presently have programs ongoing in 13 countries from Moldova to Myanmar; they are the subject of most staff meetings.
 But yesterday we took a walk down memory lane.
 I learned that six years ago, Love146 funded the building of ten wells along the border of Thailand and Cambodia that would prevent children from being trafficked on their journey for water.
 I learned that eight years ago, Love146 provided tons of musical instruments for a safehome (Rob and Desirea laughed about that day they’d cleared out two whole music stores in Northern Thailand).
 And then, four years ago, Love146 funded the construction of three homes for survivors transitioning out of the care of that same safehome in Thailand.
 There’s been a safehome built just for girls under 12 in Thailand, a therapy room floating on a river at a safehome in Cambodia… the stories went on and on (see more here).